 (By Ruth Potter)

 The Bible is full of the language of praise, thankfulness, gratitude, and celebration!
 As Christians, we have so much to be thankful for and yet the reality of our broken world weighs upon us.
 If you are like me, you may struggle to be thankful in the midst of a personal crisis, or the uncertainty of a global pandemic.

 The apostle Paul expressed the pain of suffering and severe trials interwoven with thankfulness, joy, and hope: “We live close to death, but we are still alive.
 We have been beaten, but we have not been killed.
 Our hearts ache, but we always have joy.
 We are poor, but we give spiritual riches to others.
-We own nothing, and yet we have everything” (2 Cor.
-6:9,10).
-Even though we don’t understand the “why” we glorify God when we choose by faith to “give thanks in all circumstances” (1 Thess.
-5:18).
+We own nothing, and yet we have everything” (2 Corinthians 6:9-10).
+Even though we don’t understand the “why” we glorify God when we choose by faith to “give thanks in all circumstances” (1 Thessalonians 5:18).

 Our words and service can never repay God for what He has done for us, because even our response to God is a result of His continued grace in our lives.
 We can do nothing that glorifies God apart from His grace working in us through the Holy Spirit.
 Jesus taught the disciples, “Apart from me you can do nothing” (John 15:5).

 It can also be helpful to articulate our thankfulness through journaling.
 Prayer and gratitude journals are popular and effective because they help to balance our perspective and bring hope.
 I am sporadic at journaling; I have journaled my prayers mainly in the valleys of life.
 Yet looking back on those journals, I can trace the hand of God working and molding me in the midst of a trial.
-This strengthens my faith fills me with hope.
+This strengthens my faith and fills me with hope.

 May we be committed to praising and worshipping our Lord with grateful hearts.
 Gratitude creates hope.
 And as hope grows, optimism grows.
 Anxiety and depression decrease.
 His grace strengthens our hearts and His peace governs our lives.
 All glory to Him!